chillerlan/php-settings-container/README.md

 ## Disclaimer
-This might be either an absolutely brilliant or completely stupid idea - you decide. (in hindsight it was a great idea I guess - property hooks made their way into PHP 8.4)
+This might be either an absolutely brilliant or completely stupid idea - you decide (in hindsight it was a great idea I guess - property hooks made their way into PHP 8.4).
-Also, this is not a dependency injection container.
+<br/>Also, this is not a dependency injection container.
 Stop using DI containers FFS.